frankframework/frank-config-layout/README.md

 * Run `git push vX.Y.Z`.
 * Update the version number in `package.json` for the next release cycle.
 Commit and push that.

+# Checking licenses of dependencies

+Do `yarn run license-checker`.